mitchlloyd/mitchlloyd.github.io/pages/javascript-heap.md

 Now we'll focus on enhancing our `push` method so that it maintains the properties of the minimum heap.
-Whenever we finish an operation, each tree node should be smaller than it's two children.
+Whenever we finish an operation, each tree node should be smaller than its two children.
 This means that the root node of the tree (position `0` in our array) should be the smallest item in the heap.

 Whenever a new item is added, it likely needs to be repositioned.
 It might even